SnoringCatGames/scaffolder/README.md

 ### Viewport scaling

 This framework handles viewport scaling directly.
-You will need to turn off Godot's built-in viewport scaling (`Display > Window > Stretch > Mode = disabled`).

 This provides some powerful benefits over Godot's standard behaviors, but requires you to be careful with how you define your GUI layouts.